Portrait of a Character – Bernardine (Bernie) Keating-Fong

 In later life, he and Lili marry, an event prepared for in Equinox and then shown in Fortune.
 Their later married life is briefly shown in The Rite.

-Lili is also paired with him in the E2 stories I am currently writing.
+Lili also pairs with him in the E2 stories I am currently writing.
 In one scenario, they have a daughter who they name Pamela Morgan.
 In another, in keeping with canon, they do not have children.

 In Concord, Malcolm pines for Charlotte but never truly attempts to win her.
 Instead, seeing a picture of Lili after his encounter with Charlotte, Malcolm experiences an eerie sense of déja vu.